Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Atom reconfiguration problems

-The control protocol is composed of a sequence of extraction-displacement-implantation (EDI) cycles that extract, displace, and implant a single atom or multiple atoms simultaneously from one static trap to another using a secondary array of dynamic traps.
-These EDI cycles are composed of a sequence of elementary control operations that include elementary transfer operations, $T_\alpha^{\pm}$, which extract (implant) an atom from (into) a static trap into (from) a dynamic trap, and elementary displacement operations, $T_{{\nu}_\mu}^\pm$, which displace a dynamic trap containing an atom from one static trap to another by an elementary displacement step $\delta x$ or $\delta y$.
-These elementary control operations are supplemented by no-op operations, $T_{\alpha,\nu}^{0}$, to account for the probability of losing atoms in idle traps while control operations are performed on other traps.
+The control protocol is composed of a sequence of extraction-displacement-implantation (EDI) cycles that extract, displace, and implant a single atom from one static trap to another using a secondary array of dynamic traps.
+This operation can also be done on multiple atoms simultaneously.
+These EDI cycles are composed of a sequence of elementary control operations that include elementary transfer operations, which extract (implant) an atom from (into) a static trap into (from) a dynamic trap, and elementary displacement operations, which displace a dynamic trap containing an atom from one static trap to another by an elementary displacement step $\delta x$ or $\delta y$.
+In order to account for the probability of losing an atom even if a trap stays idle, we also include no-op operations that leave some traps unchanged, while transfer or displacement operations are performed on other traps.

 In an operational setting, the initial configuration of atoms is obtained by randomly loading a single atom into every trap of the trap array with a probability given by the \emph{loading efficiency} $\epsilon$.
-Given the initial and target configurations of atoms, the reconfiguration problem is then solved, the control protocol is executed, and a measurement is performed to check whether the updated configuration of atoms contains the target configuration or not.
+Given the initial and target configurations of atoms, the reconfiguration problem is then solved, the control protocol is executed, and a measurement is performed to check whether or not the updated configuration of atoms contains the target configuration.
 In the presence of loss, the atom reconfiguration problem might have to be solved multiple times through multiple reconfiguration cycles until the target configuration is reached (success) or is no longer reachable (failure).
-The same algorithm is used independently of the initial configuration, that is, we do not consider adaptive algorithms that are updated based on the measured configuration, nor do we consider protocols that rely on mid-cycle measurements.
+The same algorithm is used independently of the initial configuration, that is, we do not consider adaptive algorithms whose behavior changes depending on the measured configuration, nor do we consider protocols that rely on mid-cycle measurements.